-(Feeding America, 2019)
+Figure PH-8 Food Insecurity Pyramid (Feeding America, 2019)

-Many transit and paratransit rides in the region either involve bringing passengers to and from health appointments or to buy food.
-CityLink is tri-county's regular bus service, and the following paratransit organizations provide rides for the public in this region: CityLift, within the Peoria city limits; CountyLift, within Peoria County limits; and WeCare, in rural parts of Tazewell and Woodford counties.
+CityLift, within the Peoria city limits; CountyLift, within Peoria County limits; and WeCare, in rural parts of Tazewell and Woodford counties.
 These services cater to residents of all abilities, with ramps available for those with mobility devices.
 More information about transit and paratransit services can be found in the Mobility & Connectivity section of this plan.